 The last unit of each module, Unit 3, includes the performance task: an extended, supported writing task or presentation where students need to successfully bring together what they know about this topic.
 This is where students are writing choose-your-own-adventure narratives, bringing together what they know about the armadillo and what defenses it has to help it survive (and what they know about writing).

 In Unit 1, students read, discuss, dramatize, draw, and write so that they acquire strong and specific content and background knowledge, as well as the literacy skills that they need to do so.
 Ms. Henderson’s fourth graders learn what “natural defenses” are, they learn what predators do, and they learn about the many kinds of defenses that animals have depending on their habitat.
 In the process, the students learn to read closely, reread carefully for meaning, gather evidence, and develop a paragraph.

 In Unit 2, they take this basic understanding to a deeper level.
 They do more research and discuss with one another what defenses specific animals might have.
 With close support, they respond to a prompting question to write a full multi-paragraph essay about animal defenses.

 Throughout, for homework, students are reading independently at their own level.
 They are using research texts to gather deeper and deeper knowledge about how animals use natural defenses to survive and thrive.

-We have designed documents to support you as you plan and implement the curriculum.
+We have designed an extensive array of documents to support you as you plan and implement the curriculum.
 You can find these documents and more resources on our Tools page.
-For an overview to assist you in navigating our website and available materials, take a few minutes to watch Part 1 and Part 2 of our short screencasts.

 Using our first edition, ELA Grades 3-5 and looking to transition?
 Review a list of enhancements across the modules in our Second Edition curriculum.